Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Introduction

 \section{Introduction}

 In 1954 Calabi conjectured that a compact complex manifold with negative first Chern class $c_1(X)<0$ admits a K\"ahler-Einstein metric.
-This conjecture was famously settled by Aubin \cite{Aubin} and Yau \cite{Yau78} leading to many remarkable applications in algebraic geometry.
-An important consequence was the celebrated Miyaoka-Yau inequality:
+This conjecture was famously settled by Aubin \cite{Aubin} and Yau \cite{Yau78} leading to many remarkable applications in algebraic geometry for those manifolds.
+An important consequence was the celebrated Miyaoka-Yau inequality (cf. \cite{Yau77}):

 where $n=\dim (X)$.

 The first main result of the current paper is the generalization of Inequality~\eqref{eq:Yau1} to the case of all minimal models.